 How do I apply?

-The Scheme will be available through the British Business Bank’s accredited lenders.
-A list of lenders is available here.
+The Scheme is available through the British Business Bank’s accredited lenders.
+A list of lenders is available.

-Businesses will be required to fill in a short online application form and self-declare that they are eligible for the Scheme.
+Businesses are required to fill in a short online application form and self-declare that they are eligible for the Scheme.